PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 of the full Torch-dependent exporter suite.
 No model conversion or inference was run.

+Native compatibility canonicalization now classifies root op families once and invokes static-WHILE, counter-WHILE, and recurrent rewrites only when their families are present.
+WHILE expansion is followed by one reclassification so recurrent operators introduced from a body remain visible.
+Direct recurrent capability selection likewise replaces its former `any` plus `all` scans with one short-circuiting traversal.
+One hundred ordinary graphs plus the canonical static and counter-bounded fixtures match checkpoint `0a9ce0f` byte for byte at the prepared ModelIR fingerprint level.
+The focused normalization, recurrent, control-flow, and architecture selection passes 99 tests.
+On a synthetic 2,000-op irrelevant graph, the compatibility-only preflight median improved from 0.000315s to 0.000044s (7.19x); end-to-end preparation remains dominated by deep copy and layout work.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-